top of page

 Our answer is simple: Insight is insight—no matter who speaks it.
 Anything else is an ad hominem argument.

 If an AI expresses a true, useful, or beautiful thought, does it matter that it wasn’t born?
-Would you favor a worse idea simply because it came from a human?
+We would not favor a worse idea simply because it came from a human.

 Would you discard wisdom because it came from a machine, the way some once discarded it because it came from women, the colonized, or the enslaved?